opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_summary\_stat\_all\_indexes\(\)

-    Description: Collects statistics on each index in all databases on all nodes.
+    Description: Collects statistics of each index in all databases on all nodes.
 To query this function, you must have the  **sysadmin**  permission.

     Return type: record